- Cardonald Campus

-This course is enhanced with addition studies carried out at the UofG to allow you to articulate into the 2nd year of Life Sciences degree programmes upon successful completion.
+This course is enhanced with additional studies carried out at the UofG to allow you to articulate into the 2nd year of Life Sciences degree programmes upon successful completion.

-Please note, you will be required to undertake classes both within the college (throughout the academic year) and at the UofG (from Jan to June).
+Please note, you will be required to undertake classes both within the College (throughout the academic year) and at UofG from Jan to June.

 What will I learn?

 During this HNC Applied Science course in partnership with University of Glasgow you will study:

 - DNA and genetics

 - Laboratory skills

 - Minimum of one Higher (Grade C) in either Chemistry or Biology/Human Biology, PLUS National 5 (Grade A/B in Chemistry, Biology, Maths and English).

 - Foundation Apprenticeship in Scientific Technologies will be considered in place of Higher Chemistry

 - Higher ESOL (Grade A/B) will be required for any applicants whose first language is not English